 A stream of changes in the EVM state when a new block is mined.
 The stream includes the results of eth_call and other RPC requests provided by users, and is restricted based on the number of calls.

-bloXroute has growing suite of transaction fee services that provide insights into the complete lifecycle of a transaction, from estimating and optimizing gas fees to monitoring Ethereum network status in real time.
+bloXroute has growing suite of transaction fee services that provide insights into the complete lifecycle of a transaction, like monitoring Ethereum network status in real time.

 This endpoint allows the BDN to monitor users' sent transactions (in the Ethereum TxPool) until they are executed, ensuring they are not dropped.
 Transactions can be dropped due to congestion (i.e., a surge of new transactions), mempool manipulation attacks, fluctuations in the gas fee needed to remain in the mempool, or a combination of all the above.
 If the system identifies that the transaction was drooped from the TxPool, then it will resubmit the transaction.